The 6 Types of Threads the Pros Use for Machine Embroidery

 Rayon or Viscose Thread is one of the most popular embroidery threads that embroiderers use in the embroidery industry.
 The thread is famous for its unmatched sheen, high tensile strength and durability.
 Rayon is made from cellulose fiber and comes in a range of colors.

 The rayon is produced from natural polymers and it feels soft and cool on the body.
 Besides, the rayon is suitable for the people who live in tropical regions where temperatures are higher.
 Since it doesn’t insulate the body heat, it keeps the wearer cool during the hot sunny days.
 You can use rayon thread to embroider on any fabric.
-For the heavyweight fabrics, you can use a thread with a size of 40 wt.
+For the heavyweight fabrics, you can use a thread with a weight of 40 wt.

 6. Nylon Thread

-Nylon is another synthetic thread that is used by the embroiders.
+Nylon is another synthetic thread that is used by the embroiderers.
 However, this is not the best thread when it comes to quality and durability.
 Though a nylon thread is praised for its elasticity and strength, it is not the best thread to use in the embroideries.

 Get The Best Custom Patches Today.
 Check Our Quotes.